zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 In Liu's tale, society ends with a single being—the **End-Provider**—who owns everything: the land, the seas, the air.
 Through generations of legal wealth accumulation and automation, humanity becomes economically irrelevant.
 The rest of us face a cruel choice: **leave the planet or suffocate.**

+Why does this scenario feel so plausible today?
+Because AI changes the fundamental economics of power.

-AI is the perfect tool for this future.
-It scales infinitely.
-It compounds wealth without labor.
-It doesn't need to exploit people—it simply makes them unnecessary.
+Traditional capitalism required labor to extract value.
+Exploitation was expensive—you needed people.
+But AI scales infinitely.
+It compounds wealth without workers.
+It doesn't need to exploit anyone—it simply makes them unnecessary.

+And here's the paradox: the same technology that promises to create "**sovereign individuals**"—where one person plus a data center can build an empire—also paves the straightest path to the End-Provider.
+In an unregulated system, AI doesn't democratize power; it **concentrates** it.
+The first movers accumulate exponentially more.
+What begins as radical individual empowerment ends in total consolidation.

-This is **man-made scarcity**: when abundance exists, but ownership hoards it.
+The result is **man-made scarcity**: abundance exists, but ownership hoards it.

 ---

-### **The Existential Dystopia: The "Chicken vs. Human" Trap**
+### **The Existential Dystopia: The "Adult vs. Todder" Trap**

 The second fear is subtler—and far more insidious.